Skip to Main Content

 • For journal articles, you always include the issue number.

-• The way to write digital object identifiers (DOIs) and URLs have been standardized and the hyperlink should be left live.
+• The way to write digital object identifiers (DOIs) and URLs has been standardized and the hyperlink should be left live.

 • Instead of just Times New Roman, you can select from 6 different fonts.
 See each font type for size.